Sri Lanka's Dairy Industry Overview

 Export and Import Dynamics

-Sri Lanka exports around 20,000 metric tonnes of dairy products annually, primarily targeting neighboring markets.
-Conversely, imports exceed 100,000 metric tonnes, with a significant portion being milk powder sourced from New Zealand and Australia.
+Sri Lanka exports approximately 20,000 metric tonnes of dairy products annually, primarily targeting neighboring markets.
+Conversely, the country imports over 100,000 metric tonnes, with a significant portion being milk powder sourced from New Zealand and Australia.

 Significant Dairy Market Event

-A notable market event impacting Sri Lanka's dairy industry is Fonterra's strategic divestment to focus on operations in New Zealand.
-This move may alter local supply dynamics, emphasizing the need for alternative suppliers or enhanced local production capabilities.
-Despite this shift, Fonterra continues efforts to support local production through initiatives like the Milk Collection & Chilling Centre in Hanwella.
+A notable event impacting Sri Lanka's dairy industry is Fonterra's strategic divestment to focus on operations in New Zealand.
+This shift may alter local supply dynamics, emphasizing the need for alternative suppliers or enhanced local production capabilities.
+Despite this change, Fonterra continues to support local production through initiatives like the Milk Collection & Chilling Centre in Hanwella.

 Conclusion